 How to Set the Right Price for Your Home in 2026

 Most sellers make the same mistake: they price for what they hope to get, not what the market will support.
-In a market where buyers are running their own CMAs before they request a showing, an overpriced home doesn't just sit — it gets mentally disqualified before it's even visited.
-This guide walks through how pricing actually works in 2026, and what the data says about which strategies consistently produce the strongest results.
+In a market where buyers run their own CMAs before requesting a showing, an overpriced home does not just sit -- it gets mentally disqualified before it is even visited.
+This guide walks through how pricing actually works in 2026 and what the data consistently shows about which strategies produce the strongest outcomes.

 | Strategy | Price Point | Buyer Psychology | Likely Outcome |